ob1dev/Sitecore-Azure-Content/articles/how-to-deploy-sitecore-80-solution-to-microsoft-azure-web-app-using-visual-studio.md

    ![](./media/how-to-deploy-sitecore-80-solution-to-microsoft-azure-web-app-using-visual-studio/AzurePortal-WebApp-05.png)

-6. In the **Application settings** blade, configure the following groups.
+6. In the **Application settings** blade, configure the following groups and save the changes.

    In the **General settings** group: